microsoft/vscode-codicons/README.md

 npm run build
 ```

 Output will be exported to a `dist` folder.
-We track this folder so that we can see the updated changes to the unicode characters.

 ## Update packages